BigDataIA-Spring2023-Team-08/assignment05-fit-finder-app/README.md

 >  Request for best workout plans based on user goals and needs

+> Use these inputs to optimize searches

->  List 5 YouTube videos related to fitness based on user requests
+>  List videos related to physiotherapy based on user requests

->  Generate transcripts from fetched YouTube results for best content and context based matches

->  Ask questions related to transcriptions using the query engine to optimize searches

-### Airflow

 ## How to run the application locally